135th A&P Society Agricultural Show

 Flicks & Tricks!
 In The Sticks is a unique event to be hosted in The Stick Shed.
 Witness the unveiling of the artist’s residency (proudly supported by Regional Arts Victoria) of Made in Natimuk’s Dave Jones, Anthony Schellens and Jillian Pearce… that will shed a new light on the magical space of The Stick Shed.
 The entries of Murtoa’s Big Weekend Short Flick Competition will be screened (workshops by Hannah French kindly supported by Yarriambiack FReeZA).

 A ‘must see!’… Bring your family and friends.
-BYO drinks and chair if required.
+BYO drinks and chair.